 4. Indicate whether priority consideration for your program's services is given to potential program participants with following characteristics.
 Check all that apply:

-Participants who demonstrate a high level of housing instability/chronic homelessness probation/parole/court mandate
+Participants who demonstrate a high level of housing instability/chronic homelessness Participants who have criminal justice records, including currently on probation/parole/court mandate